Corsinvest/cv4pve-api-dotnet/README.md

 ## General

-The client is generated from a JSON Api on ProxmoxVE.
+The client is generated from a JSON Api on Proxmox VE.

 ## Main features